flaf/miscellaneous/puppet/modules/moo/README.md

     first_guid: 5000

     # Optional.
 The tag of the docker image used by moobot
-    # by default to run a docker of a moodle if the
+    # by default to run a moodle docker if the version_tag
-    # version_tag field is not set in the captain database
+    # field of this moodle is not set in the captain
-    # for this moodle.
+    # database.
     default_version_tag: 'latest'

   jobs:
-    # The address of the haproxy load balancers (fqdns, IP
+    # The fqdn of the haproxy load balancers used by the
-    # addresses etc).
+    # cargo servers to put jobs in the captain database in
+    # the `jobs` table.
-    update_lb: [ 'lb1', 'lb2' ]
+    update_lb: [ 'lb1.domain.tld', 'lb2.domain.tld' ]

   docker:
     # The fqdn, the address etc. of the MySQL server used by
     # the moodles.
-No default value.
     db_host: '192.168.20.50'

     # Optional.
-The user used by the captain server to
+The MySQL user used by the captain server to
     # connect to the MySQL server and create dedicated
     # moodle databases.
+This MySQL user must be created
+    # before (with the correct password) in the moodle MySQL
+    # server
     db_adm_user: 'mooadm'

     # The password of the MySQL user above.
-No default value.
     db_adm_password: 'xxxx...xxx'

     # Prefix of the dedicated moodle databases created by